Salmon-Computer-Vision/salmon-computer-vision/README.md

 Look into the [`training` folder](training/README.md) for more info about training the model.

+### Motion Detection

+We employ motion detection to cut continuous video into manageable clips.
+This simply looks for motion within the processed videos and cuts places and outputs it into multiple motion detected clips.

+Information on our motion detection solution is described in [`./training`](training)

 ### Edge Deployment

 To deploy our automated salmon counting system on the edge near rivers for near